 A similar story is portrayed in Which?’s annual survey.
-In the 2019 survey, Boost Energy came joint 20th (tied with Utilita and Robin Hood Energy) out of 35th providers, with a customer satisfaction score of 65%.
-Positive feedback was given for Boost Energy customer service and complaint handling (4/5), but the supplier only received 3/5 for bill accuracy, bill clarity and value for money.
+In the 2020 survey, Boost Energy came joint 18th place (tied with British Gas) out of 25 providers with a customer satisfaction score of 62%.
+The supplier received three out of five stars for bill accuracy, customer service, complaints handling and value for money.
 In regard to bill clarity, it only received two out of five stars.

 Call wait time refers to the time it takes, on average, for an energy provider to answer the phone when you ring customer service.
 According to Which?, Boost Energy has one of the longest call wait times, taking more than 40 minutes on average to answer the phone.